A Characteristic free approach to skew-gentle algebras: Introduction

 \section{Introduction}

-Gentle algebras are first introduced in \cite{AS1987} to classify the iterated tilted algebras of type $\widetilde{\mathbb{A}}$.
-Gentle algebras are Gorenstein \cite{Geis2005}, and are stable under derived equivalences \cite{SZ2003}.
-And the derived categories and the singularity categories can be described explicitly \cite{Bekkert2003, Kalck2015}.
-Recently, gentle algebras have became increasingly important in many branches of mathematics.
-Examples are ranging from the Jacobian algebra of a triangulation of an unpunctured surface \cite{ABC2010, Fragoso2009} to the closed connection between graded gentle algebras and Fukaya categories \cite{HKK2017} and geometric descriptions of the module categories, derived categories and derived equivalences \cite{Baur2021, Opper2018, Amiot2019}.
+Gentle algebras were first introduced in \cite{AS1987} to classify the iterated tilted algebras of type $\widetilde{\mathbb{A}}$.
+Gentle algebras are Gorenstein \cite{Geis2005}, and stable under derived equivalences \cite{SZ2003}.
+Moreover, the derived categories and the singularity categories can be described explicitly \cite{Bekkert2003, Kalck2015}.
+Recently, gentle algebras have become increasingly important due to their close connection with Fukaya categories \cite{HKK2017}.
+Skew-gentle algebras were introduced in \cite{GP1999} to study a class of tame matrix problems, and proved to be closely related with gentle algebras.

-Skew-gentle algebras, a generalization of gentle algebras, are first introduced in \cite{GP1999} to study a class of tame matrix problems.
-And skew-gentle algebras also attract more attention for the connection with cluster theory \cite{Geiss2016} and geometric models of the module categories and the derived categories \cite{Amiot2022, He2020, Fragoso2022}.

-Let $k$ be a field, and $A$ be a finite dimensional $k$-algebra.
+Let $k$ be an algebraically closed field, and $A$ be a finite dimensional $k$-algebra.
 We write $char(k)$ for the characteristic of $k$.
-If $char(k)\neq 2$, then a skew-gentle algebra $A$ is Morita equivalent to a skew group algebra $\Gamma G$ with $\Gamma$ a gentle algebra and $G=\langle e, g\mid g^2=e\rangle$ a finite group \cite{GP1999}.
-For a skew group algebra $\Gamma G$, when the order of $G$ is invertible in $k$, skew group constructions preserve many invariants such as Gorensteiness, selfinjectivity, finitistic dimensions (\cite[Theorem 1.3]{Reiten1985b}, \cite[Proposition 3.6]{huang2012}).
-So, gentle algebras and skew-gentle algebras share some common properties in this situation.
-A natural question is:
+If $char(k)$ is not $2$, then a skew-gentle algebra $A$ is Morita equivalent to a skew group algebra $\Gamma G$ with $\Gamma$ a gentle algebra and $G$ a finite group with order $2$ \cite{GP1999}.
+For a skew group algebra $\Gamma G$, when the order of $G$ is invertible in $k$, skew group constructions preserve many invariants such as Gorensteinness, selfinjectivity, finitistic dimensions (\cite[Theorem 1.3]{Reiten1985b}, \cite[Proposition 3.6]{huang2012}).
+Hence, gentle algebras and skew-gentle algebras share some common properties when $char(k)$ is not $2$.
+However, for $char(k)=2$, the situation is different and less is known.

-{\em If or not these properties are preserved when $char(k)=2$?
-More generally, is it possible to supply a characteristic free approach to investigate skew-gentle algebras via gentle algebras? }